 Why does spending time with unsuccessful people have such an enormous impact on your own career prospects?
 Well, unsuccessful people tend to:

-Blame anyone but themselves for their lack of success: bad luck, the economy, neglectful parents, etc. (Of course, these may all be factors, but they can usually be overcome by a determined individual.)
+Blame anyone but themselves for their lack of success: bad luck, the economy, neglectful parents, etc. (Of course, these may all be factors, but a determined individual can usually overcome them.)

 Not being especially interested in doing anything to improve their lot in life.
-It takes less effort to complain than to actually come up with a practical solution.
+It takes less effort to complain than to come up with a practical solution.

 Drag you down with them into their negative mindset.
 If you come up with a good idea for law firm marketing, for example, they'll wave it away by saying, “it won't work” or “it's been done already.”